szalony9szymek/anonymous/README.md

 # Anonfiles.com uploader for bash
+# TO USE THIS YOU NEED TO HAVE CURL INSTALLED
-Use at your own responsibility.
+Use at your own responsibility!
 Download from releases
+To view/edit(your copy), use nano(you may need to install it)